Rajanbirtucker/demo/README.md

 # demo
-This is my first file<br> Authour Rajanbir Singh
+This is my first file<br> Author Rajanbir Singh